Ipswich School Privacy Policy

 • the School’s policy on taking, storing and using images of children;

-• the School’s safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded;
+• The School’s Health, Safety and Welfare policy, including as to how concerns or incidents are

-• the School’s Acceptable Use and Online Safety Policy
+• the School’s Acceptable Use Policy (for pupils and for staff) and Online Safety Policy

 RESPONSIBILITY FOR DATA PROTECTION